AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 You may want to cycle among the characters' inventory outfits without leaving the inventory menu.
 To do that, you may press `<` or `>` to check different
 inventories: character's outfit, stashed inventory, objects on the ground, etc.
-You may also change pointmen that are adjusting inventory by pressing the `TAB` command.

 Quite often, you will need to modify your environment somehow.
 There are numerous ways how to do that, so try and experiment!